 Disadvantages in life, especially big ones, can make us feel like a victim of our circumstances or situation.
 Those forces are often out of our control; but, it is always our choice to decide whether we’re a victim or a survivor.
 We can choose to be strong or weak.

-Big disadvantages are full of opportunities to develop the mental toughness it takes to overcome them.
-I learned that I could struggle through in my circumstances and survive; or, I could bust through them and use that momentum to become successful.
+I learned that I could struggle through my circumstances and survive; or, I could bust through them and use that momentum to become even more successful.

-Check out this list to see why your disadvantages in life were important and how can make you successful:
+Check out this list to see why your disadvantages in life were important and how can make yourself successful:

 1. Money Is Short